JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- if using char array, use `strlen(str)` and `#include<cstring>`
 - `cstring` functions:
 	- `strcat(destination, source)`
-		- removes `\0` from source and merges them.
+		- removes `\0` from source and merges them
 		- `strncat(destination, source, length)`
-			- the length of the source to be concatenated.
+			- the length of the source to be concatenated
 	- `strcpy(destination, source)` or `strncpy(destination, source, length)`
 	- `strstr(str,subStr)`
 		- used to check for sub string `subStr` in string `str`